anilvermaspeaks/adr-online-food-ordering/docs/decisions/0001-online-food-delivery-application---message-queue-systems.md

 ## Context and Problem Statement

-Adopt a Message queue systems for the online food ordering app.
+Adopt a Message queue systems for the online food ordering app

 ## Considered Options